iPhone 13 Pro case leak spoils one of Apple's biggest design changes

 After delaying the iPhone 12 series due to the pandemic, Apple appears to be back on track in 2021.
 Reports suggest that the iPhone 13 will debut in September, even with the ongoing chip shortages.
 At this point, leaks have spoiled all of the mysteries surrounding the 2021 iPhones, including the design.
 All in all, the new models are going to look familiar, but there are a few notable changes.
-One of those changes was highlighted by a leaked iPhone 13 Pro case.Today's Top Deal Get Alexa smart plugs with 11,000+ 5-star reviews for $4.87 each with coupon code 3591TPTU!
-List Price:$29.99 Price:$19.49 You Save:$10.50 (35%) Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission
+One of those changes was highlighted by a leaked iPhone 13 Pro case.Today's Top Deal Cook perfect steak and chicken every with this brilliant Amazon find — now 20% off!
+List Price:$39.99 Price:$31.99 You Save:$8.00 (20%) Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission

 On Monday, a Weibo user shared an image of an iPhone 12 Pro in a case purportedly designed for an iPhone 13 Pro.
 The phone mostly fits, but the cutout for the camera module is far too large.
 Based on leaked dummy models, we knew the design of the cameras was going to change.
 This case leak does a great job of showing off just how drastic that change will be.